-Co-sponsored Courses
+Co-sponsored Out-of-Town Courses

 Some courses in the Conflict Resolution Certificate Program are run jointly through community colleges and community organizations throughout B.C.
 Instructors and coaches from our program travel to these communities to deliver the training.
 The co-sponsoring organization acts as host, providing registration services and classroom facilities.
 Fees for these courses vary from location to location because of the different travel costs and administrative fees associated with each location.

 A special supplement to the regular calendar lists the current schedule of these out-of-town courses, and tells you where to call for more information and to register.
-This publication is generally available shortly after the calendar is printed.
+For a copy of the out-of-town schedule, call our Administrative Office at 604/528-5611.